WebDevStudios/wd_s/README.md

 Hi.
 I'm a starter theme called `wd_s`, or `wdunderscores`.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead, try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for!

-I feature some of the web's most proven technologies like: [Sass](http://sass-lang.com/), [PostCSS](https://github.com/postcss/postcss), and [BrowserSync](https://www.browsersync.io/).
-To help you write clean code (that meets [WordPress standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/)), I'm also bundled with a [Stylelint](https://stylelint.io/), [ESLint](https://eslint.org/), and [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer) linting rulesets.
+I feature some of the web's most proven technologies like: [npm](https://www.npmjs.com/), [webpack](https://webpack.js.org/), [Sass](http://sass-lang.com/), and [PostCSS](https://github.com/postcss/postcss).
+To help you write clean code (that meets [WordPress standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/)), we tap into [@wordpress/scripts](https://developer.wordpress.org/block-editor/packages/packages-scripts/) for linting CSS and JavaScript.
 Did I mention that I'm also accessible?
 Yup.
 I pass both WCAG 2.1AA and Section 508 standards out of the box.

-If that weren't enough, I also support [synchronized JSON](https://www.advancedcustomfields.com/resources/synchronized-json/) for Advanced Custom Fields and support both [Selective Refresh](https://make.wordpress.org/core/2016/03/22/implementing-selective-refresh-support-for-widgets/) and [Live Preview](https://codex.wordpress.org/Theme_Customization_API#Part_3:_Configure_Live_Preview_.28Optional.29) in the Theme Customizer.
+I also support [Selective Refresh](https://make.wordpress.org/core/2016/03/22/implementing-selective-refresh-support-for-widgets/) and [Live Preview](https://codex.wordpress.org/Theme_Customization_API#Part_3:_Configure_Live_Preview_.28Optional.29) in the Theme Customizer.

-If you have [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/), then you can take advantage of our [ACF Blocks](https://github.com/WebDevStudios/wd_s/wiki/ACF-Blocks) system.
-ACF Blocks are a powerful PHP-based framework for developing custom block types.
-Learn more about [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).

 <a href="https://webdevstudios.com/contact/"><img src="https://webdevstudios.com/wp-content/uploads/2018/04/wds-github-banner.png" alt="WebDevStudios.
 Your Success is Our Mission."></a>